-The approach of traditional MMM allowed them to see if they advertised at different levels - in different parts of the country, at different times of the year - how did that drive sales in those regions.
+The approach of traditional MMM allowed them to see if they advertised at different levels, in different parts of the country, at different times of the year - how would sales be affected in those regions.
 For example, they could advertise Jell-O in ten cities over ten weeks to see if sales increased.

 This is MMM in its simplest form, allowing marketers to get high-level insights into campaign effectiveness.
 Today as fragmentation has exploded in all of the ways we consume media, MMM data is more often compared to insights from more flexible, granular models.

 Media Mix Modeling vs Data Driven Attribution

 Both media mix modeling and data-driven marketing attribution models, such as multi-touch attribution, are used to determine the impact of marketing tactics on a business objective.
 However, it is important to remember that MMM does not examine user-level engagements, such as impressions, clicks, etc. This need for person-level data is why data-driven attribution has become pervasive in marketing.
-Media mix modeling exclusively measures the impact marketing efforts have on meeting objective, without factoring in the consumer journey.
+Media mix modeling exclusively measures the impact marketing efforts have on meeting objectives, without factoring in the customer journey.

 Data-driven attribution refers to various attribution models that track engagements throughout the customer journey.
 These insights allow marketers to understand which tactics have the greatest impact as consumers move down the sales funnel.
 Marketing attribution models typically evaluate performance after a few months at the conclusion of a campaign.

 Media Mix Modeling

 As previously mentioned, MMM provides high-level insights into specific marketing tactics, over a longer period of time.
 This allows marketers to understand trends such as seasonality, weather, holidays, brand equity, etc. MMM typically analyzes two to three years’ worth of historical data to identify patterns in campaign effectiveness.